A-Z Index

 Signs and symptoms of COVID-19 in children vary by age of the child and are usually milder compared to adults.

-2. Differential Diagnosis: Other agents that cause febrile respiratory illnesses including, but not limited to, influenza viruses, respiratory syncytial virus, parainfluenza viruses, Streptococcus pneumoniae, Legionella species, mycoplasma, and other atypical pneumonia agents.
+2. Differential Diagnosis: Other agents that cause febrile respiratory illnesses including, but not limited to, influenza viruses, respiratory syncytial virus, parainfluenza viruses, other human coronaviruses, Streptococcus pneumoniae, Legionella species, mycoplasma, and other atypical pneumonia agents.

 Case Classification